Leukonychia: Leukonychia striata

 Leukonychia striata, transverse leukonychia, or Mees' lines are a whitening or discoloration of the nail in bands or "stria" that run parallel to the lunula (nail base).
 This is commonly caused by physical injury or disruption of the nail matrix.
 Common examples include excessive biting or tapping of the nails, trauma or injury from accidents involving doors or windows, and extensive use of manicure.
 It may also occur in great toenails as a result of trauma from footwear.
-Alternatively, the condition can be caused by heavy metal poisoning, most commonly by lead.
+Alternatively, the condition can be caused by heavy metal poisoning, most commonly by arsenic.
 Finally, it can be caused by cirrhosis of the liver or chemotherapy.

 The tendency toward leukonychia striata is sometimes inherited in an autosomal dominant fashion.
 In other cases, it can be attributed to vigorous manicuring and trauma aforementioned, or to a wide variety of systemic illnesses.
 Serious infections known for high fevers, measles, malaria, herpes, and leprosy may also cause this condition.
 In many patients, there is no obvious cause, and the streaks resolve spontaneously.

 There is a similar condition called Muehrcke's lines (apparent leukonychia) which differs from leukonychia in that the lines fade with digital compression and do not migrate with the growth of the nail.